 Below are some of the disadvantages of the matrix organization structure.

 - Some employees may become confused about reporting hierarchy.

 - Extra managers and coordinators may be assigned.
 As a result of this indirect costs may increase because of the need for double management.

 - The sharing of employees may cause conflicts between functional managers

 - Shared authority and power may cause conflicts between functional managers and the project manager.

-- It is expensive to mantain the structure
+- It is expensive to maintain the structure

-The matrix organization structure was born in the aerospace industry in the U.S to handle the sophisticated projects.
-Then it became popular to manage multiple large and compex projects of an organization.
-For this purpose organizations establish strong, balanced or weak matrix structures depending on the requirements.
+The matrix organization structure was born in the aerospace industry in the U.S to handle sophisticated projects.
+Then it became popular to manage multiple large and complex projects of an organization.
+For this purpose, organizations establish strong, balanced or weak matrix structures depending on the requirements.

 Organizational structures help organizations to coordinate their business in an effective way.
 Well-defined roles, responsibilities and reporting hierarchy is key to avoid conflicts.
-Before to implement an organization structure type to a company, benefits and limitations of the structure should be analyzed.
+Before to implement an organizational structure type to a company, the benefits, and limitations of the structure should be analyzed.
 Because for a small company implementing a functional organization structure may be better than implementing a matrix organization structure.
-Likewise if a company is big and the projects are large and complex, a matrix organization structure will be more effective.
+Likewise, if a company is big and the projects are large and complex, a matrix organization structure will be more effective.
 In this article, we discussed matrix organizational structure pros and cons.
 Hope that it will be useful for the pmp aspirants.